A supplement to Chebotarev's density theorem: Introduction

 \section{Introduction}

 This note arose from an amusing observation by MathOverflow user Lucia~\cite{Mo}, which informally says that if the density of primes congruent to $1$ modulo $q$ tends to $1/\phi(q)$ rapidly, then for all $(a,q)=1$ the density of primes congruent to $a$ modulo $q$ also tends to $1/\phi(q)$ rapidly.
+Here density refers to the actual proportions.
 More precisely, for any $\sigma\ge 1/2$, the asymptotic

 implies that

 The reason is simple.
 The relation \eqref{eq1} implies that the function

 extends analytically to the half-plane